makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

 material inside of the VP goes Into the nuclear scope'.
-This procedure (properly form�lized) splits a sentence tnto two p�rts when it Is mapped Into a logical representation.
+This procedure (properly formalized) splits a sentence tnto two parts when it Is mapped Into a logical representation.
 In the examples discussed In earlier secttons, the two parts always ended up as the restrictive clause and the nuclear scope of a tripartite quantifier